Hims Reviews: Are Hims' products and services legit?

 HSA, FSA, and health insurance

 HSAs and FSAs have it even worse.
-Hims states on their website that most HSA and FSA card issuers reject claims made through Hims.
+Hims states on its website that most HSA and FSA card issuers reject claims made through Hims.
 This explanation is technically accurate, but the reality is that Hims forces their hand in rejecting claims.
-A Hims representative told us that it would place an undue burden on Hims affiliated physicians to have them fill out and submit the necessary paperwork to satisfy such accounts.
+A Hims representative told us that it would place an undue burden on Hims-affiliated physicians to have them fill out and submit the necessary paperwork to satisfy such accounts.

 Whether this was at the doctors’ request or a choice made by Hims executives is unclear.
 The result is the same, however.
 It’s best to go into any Hims session assuming you will not get any help from an insurance provider, HSA, or FSA.